OctopusDeploy/blog/blog/2023-08/deprecating-win2003/index.md

 ## Dropping support for Windows Server 2003

-This depreciation will take place in 2 stages.
+This deprecation will take place in 2 stages.

 ### Before 2024.1

 From the most recently patched 2023.2 release onwards, health checks and deployments on targets or Workers we detect as running Windows Server 2003 will begin generating warnings.
-The goal is to ensure our customers know if they're running machines this change could affect.
+The goal is to ensure our customers know if this change affects the machines they're running.

-### Post 2024.1 (Feb 2024)
+### After 2024.1 (February 2024)

 The changes introduced from this release will allow our .NET Full Framework tooling to upgrade from .NET4.0 to .NET4.6.2.
 These tooling changes will mean that **Windows Server 2003 machines are no longer expected to function**.
 Deployments will likely fail due to the unsupported .NET frameworks involved.